MicrosoftDocs/OfficeDocs-SharePoint/migration/managed-metadata-migration.md

 ## What is supported

-Currently, only the migration of the default site collection term store is supported.
+The SharePoint Migration Tool supports having only **one** Managed Metadata Service (MMS) term store set as the default.
 This is the term store which contains the site collection group.

+> [!NOTE]
-You should have only one default site collection term store in SharePoint Managed Metadata Services.
-If more than one term store is marked as the default, the SharePoint Migration Tool (SPMT) will not be able to determine which term store to migrate.
+> If more than one term store is marked as the default, the SharePoint Migration Tool (SPMT) will not be able to determine which term store to migrate.
+This can result in breaking managed metadata columns which refer to the term store content.

 ## Troubleshooting

-If your managed metadata column list and library is not migrating correctly when using SPMT:

-* Confirm that the SPO account you are using for migration has been added to the term store admin.
+**Symptom:**  Your term term store and its content (term groups/terms sets/terms) fails to migrate.

+**Likely cause:** More than one term store is set as default.

+**Action:**
-* Confirm that you have a Managed Metadata Service connected to the web application.
-If not, create one.
+- If you want to migrate a Managed Metadata Service (MMS), set it as the default.
-* Verify that only one term store in connected to the web application and only one term store is set to *This is the default storage location for column specific term sets*.
-Uncheck any others.
+- If you have more than one MMS, decide on the the one you want to migrate and set is as the default.
+Remove the default setting all others.